-It applies a range of privacy controls based on standard data anonymization techniques and concepts of Differential Privacy allowing insights to be gained from datasets while making it impossible to extract information about a single individual.
+Additionally, we apply a range of differential privacy concepts, that allow insights to be gained from datasets while making it impossible to extract information about a single individual.

 Obscures the source data by rounding the result up or down.

 Adds a small amount of deterministic fuzziness to protect individual privacy.

 Data owner defines the minimum bucket size returned in the query.

 Prevents over collection of data and over use of the platform.

 Our resolution does not require a single unique identifier across all datasets to create a match.

 Different sets of identifiers can be used across different datasets for analysis, depending on the quality of the connection.
 For example, where Dataset A is being matched to Dataset B on email, it can be matched to Dataset C on mobile ID.